Martin Parr: Teaching

-Parr was a visiting lecturer at West Surrey College of Art & Design (now University for the Creative Arts) in Farnham, Surrey.
-In 2004 he was appointed professor of photography at the University of Wales, Newport.
-In 2013 he was appointed professor of photography at Ulster University in Belfast.
+Parr was visiting professor of photography at the University of Art and Design in Helsinki between 1990 and 1992.
+He held lectures at West Surrey College of Art & Design (now University for the Creative Arts) in Farnham, Surrey.
+In 2004, he was appointed professor of photography at the University of Wales, Newport.
+In 2013, he was appointed professor of photography at Ulster University in Belfast.

 Martin Parr Foundation

 The Martin Parr Foundation was founded in 2014.
 It opened premises in Bristol in October 2017.
 The Foundation houses Parr's own archive, and his collection of prints and book dummies made by other photographers—mainly British and Irish photography, and work by several photographers from abroad who have photographed in the UK.
 There is a gallery open to the public—its first exhibition was Parr's Black Country Stories—and it is a hub for talks, screenings and events.
 The Foundation is located in Paintworks in southeast Bristol.
-Parr is the Foundation's main source of income.
+Parr was the Foundation's main source of income.